Atlassian Rovo Pricing & Credit Calculator: The Definitive 2026 Cost Guide

 Multiplier: 0.4x

-Best Use Case: Routine tasks, simple log parsing, and basic status updates.
+Best Use Case: Routine administrative tasks, simple log parsing, drafting basic status updates, and organizing meeting notes.

 Cost Efficiency: High.
-This is your "volume" runner.
+This is your high-volume "runner" that should handle 80% of daily agentic actions.

 2. The Standard Developer: GPT-5.2 / Sonnet 4.5